 The look and feel of your survey can be just as important as the questions you ask.
-We've selected a default pre-built theme that will give your survey a nice, clean look and feel that will definitely not embarrass you (unless BORING is embarrassing) if you choose to send out your survey without bothering with our style options.
+We've selected a default pre-built theme that will give your survey a nice, clean look and feel so you can send out your survey without bothering with our style options.
 But, with all these options, we dare you to ignore the possibilities!

 To get started customizing your survey's look and feel, head over the Style tab!